Janet Goldner Kngwarreye

-Janet Golder Kngwarreye is highly skilled in her use of colour with her paintings often fusing black and white design with colour elements, or a full spectrum of colour, showcasing elements of her country and the bush medicine that grow there.
+Janet Golder Kngwarreye is highly skilled in her use of color with her paintings often fusing black and white design with color elements, or a full spectrum of color, showcasing elements of her country and the bush medicine that grow there.
 Janet has exhibited in galleries around Australia and internationally.

 About the Artwork

 Janet has painted a Women’s Dreaming story, combining her country with the bush tucker and waterholes that are imperative when the women go out bush for the ceremony which can take up to a week.
 The women conduct important ceremonies at these sites, including that of the Desert Yam (or Bush Plum) story from her family’s country.